Welcome to Eastern Arnhem Land

-The wildly beautiful coast and country of Eastern Arnhem Land (www.ealta.org) is really off the beaten track.
+The wildly beautiful coast and country of eastern Arnhem Land is off the beaten track and really only for the adventurous (you'll need a 4WD to get around) and those who plan carefully (you'll need a permit to visit).
 About 4000 people live in the region's main settlement, Nhulunbuy, built to service the bauxite mine here.
 The 1963 plans to establish a manganese mine were hotly protested by the traditional owners, the Yolngu people; though mining proceeded, the case became an important step in establishing land rights.
-Some of the country's most respected art comes out of this region too, including bark paintings, carved mimi figures, yidaki (didgeridoo), woven baskets and mats, and jewellery.
+Some of the country's most respected art comes out of this region too, including bark paintings, carved mimi figures, yidaki (didgeridoos), woven baskets and mats, and jewellery.